The COVID-19 crisis is showing us the importance of having an emergency plan in place.…

 Take these steps:

 Your plan does not have to be complicated.
 In fact, simpler is better.
-An evacuation plan is most important, as well as which alarms and notifications from your multi-channel mass notification system to pay attention to for in the event of an emergency.
+An evacuation plan is most important, as well as which alarms and notifications from your multi-channel alert app to pay attention to for in the event of an emergency.
 The evacuation plan should be easy to read and understand, and illustrated so that everybody could follow it.

 The plan should follow guidelines for the Occupational Safety and Health Administration of the U.S. Department of Labor (OSHA).
 See the checklist here.